TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 Alternatively, if your test can be automated, feel free to contribute to the [Glotter2][glotter2] repository.
 Please read the [Glotter2 Contributing Guide][glotter2-contrib] before logging an issue and making a pull request.

+To make sure that your tests work as expected, it is also recommended that you write a sample program that implements this project in some simple language like Python.

 ### Requirements for a New Language